 So you’ve made up your mind and you’re ready to commit to the one-person tent lifestyle.
 Good for you.
 These bad boys are faster, lighter, and more efficient than anything else on the market.
 And while fast and light are always nice, take it from us: You don’t want to get caught up simply chasing the lowest weight and smallest packed size possible.
 Don’t get us wrong, both are important aspects of a one-person backpacking tent, but they aren’t the end-all-be-all factor in the segment.

 Any solo backpacking tent worth buying is both small and compact.
 Why else would you buy one?
-With that being said, unless you’ve got strict goals for total pack weight and/or volume, we think this is the wrong place to start your hunt for the perfect solo tent.
+With that being said, unless you’ve got strict goals for total pack weight and/or volume, neither one should be your primary concern when choosing a one-person tent.
 So what makes a one-man backpacking tent a winner?
 Simple: Livability.

 The term “livability” refers to a broad range of features you’ll want to look out for in a solo tent.
 We’ve been conducting some extensive one-person tent testing this month, and decided to narrow down the features we’ve found that make a one-person tent as livable as possible.
 Below we’ll break down what we consider to be the most important aspects of livability and how to spot them in your next tent.

 You want as much interior space as possible

 There’s no easy way to put this, so we’ll just come out and say it: The interior space on your average one-person tent falls somewhere between the back seat of a Volkswagen Beetle and a plus-sized coffin.
 Once the rainfly is on and the door is closed, they’re all a little cramped, a little awkward to shift around in, and incredibly inconvenient to change clothes inside of.
 That’s just part of the experience.